Kurt Vogel (German officer): Trial

 On 17 January 1919, at a field court-martial under the Guard Cavalry Rifle Division, court-martial councilor Paul Jorns began proceedings in the Luxemburg and Liebknecht murder cases.
 General Hofmann, the division's military judge, had previously removed another court-martial councilor whose desire for objectivity had been attested to by the Social Democrat Hugo Haase.
 Criminal proceedings against the alleged perpetrators initially stalled when Jorns released Kurt Vogel and Captain Lieutenant Horst von Pflugk-Harttung, who had been ordered by Pabst to have the murders carried out.

 Because members of the KPD feared that there had been collusion in the acquittals, they began on 16 February 1919 to demand an independent investigation by a non-military special court.
 Hofmann and Jorns were thus forced to call on four members of Germany's socialist government to help carry out the investigation.
 Jorns himself refused to respond to requests from the commission's civilian members.
 After the front page of the Spartacus League's paper "Die Rote Fahne" on 12 February carried the headline: "The Murder of Liebknecht and Luxemburg, the Deed and the Perpetrators" by Leo Jogiches, three of the socialist members resigned from participation in the investigation.
 The remaining civilian members found that Jorns had done nothing to prevent a coverup of the facts in the Liebknecht / Luxemburg case.

 It was not until May 1919 that some of the accused – including Runge and Vogel – were brought before a military court constituted by their own division.
 The main trial took place from 8 to 14 May 1919.
 On the initiative of Waldemar Pabst, Captain Lieutenant (and later Admiral) Wilhelm Canaris, a member of the staff of the Guard Cavalry Rifle Division, was named an associate judge in the trial.
 Wilhelm Pieck, a KPD member who was arrested along with Luxemburg and Liebknecht, was one of the most important witnesses to the incidents at the hotel that preceded the murders.
 He and hotel employees had been aware of the mistreatment of Luxemburg and Liebknecht and of telephone calls between officers at the scene and their superiors.
-Jorns sought the death penalty for murder against the four officers who had used their weapons.
+Jorns sought death sentences for murder against the four officers who had used their weapons.

 Vogel was sentenced on 14 May 1919 to two years and four months in prison for "the disposing of a corpse", "deliberate incorrect filing of an official report" and other offenses.
 Runge received a two-year prison sentence and Souchon a fine.
 The officers involved, the brothers Horst and Heinz von Pflugk-Harttung, were acquitted.
 Their commander, Waldemar Pabst, was not charged, and possible principals higher up had not been sought out.
 Army Minister (Reichswehrminister) Gustav Noske personally confirmed the verdicts with his signature.